 I've been a night person all my life and this is the first time anyone's appreciated it!
 I was born in Philadelphia and lived many years in the Baltimore area.
-I've loved radio since I was a kid and consider myself extremely lucky to get paid to do it.
+I've loved radio since I was a kid and consider myself extremely lucky to do it for a living.
 I'm a 2002 graduate of the DC campus of the Connecticut School of Broadcasting, I'm a writer, musician and cartoonist in my free time.
-And I'm a huge fan of the Philly teams: the Phillies, Eagles, Flyers and Sixers as well as the Maryland Terrapins.
+And I'm a huge fan of the Philadelphia Phillies, Eagles, Flyers and Sixers as well as the Maryland Terrapins.

 I have the secret of life.
 Not many know it, but here it is: ramen.